OleHolmNielsen/SC24/README.md

 NVIDIA (Rasmus coordinates with Auke Kuiper) Coordinate this also with Thue from Dell?

-SuperMicro (Hans Henrik coordinates with Tom Knudsen)
+SuperMicro (Hans Henrik coordinates with Tom Grotkaer Knudsen, SuperMicro DK)

 Agenda
 ------